 Without an automated system, that means chasing each team for the right information, reconciling the amount, and inputting them on spreadsheets one by one.
 Sounds time-consuming, isn’t it?

 With the help of technology, you can simplify tax reporting.
-Automation tool helps you ensure that all customers submit their tax proofs with automatic reminders that are easily customizable in terms of content, timing, and frequency.
+The automation tool helps you ensure that all customers submit their tax proofs with automatic easily customizable reminders in terms of content, timing, and frequency.

 The tool will automatically generate the most up-to-date data on tax tied to certain invoices or customers and serve the reports that you can export in CSV or according to your accounting software format in a click.